luffy2106/SQL_general/SQL_IMPORTANT_COMMAND/README.md

 SELECT OrderID, Quantity, IF(Quantity>10, "MORE", "LESS") FROM OrderDetails;
 ```

-Take a look at "IF.txt"  for example
+For more example, take a look at:
+- IF.txt
+- 20SQL_exercises_must_do/triangle-judgement.txt

 #### 5. Finding string by pattern